 For starters, it will help to give you some perspective.
 If all the exercise shows is that you’ve just the one issue, surely the sensible thing to do is discuss it with your current employer and try to resolve it without having to give up everything that’s good about your current role?
 Conversely, if your wish list is extensive, perhaps that shows that you should definitely be thinking about making a swift move?

 Using that perspective, you should then be able to come up with a benchmark for what exactly is worth the upheaval of leaving your current role for.
 This is important, because it will enable you to act swiftly when something comes along that hits the mark.
 It isn’t unusual for an employer to want a response to a job offer within a few days of making it, and so taking a pragmatic approach at the outset will save time in the long run for all parties and help to avoid an unduly long process.

 Similarly, getting advice from your recruitment consultant will help you to get a firm grasp on what you’re willing to compromise on.
 This will ultimately put you in a stronger position that will allow you to jump on a strong role quickly and say yes when the offer comes your way.

 At the same time, when your consultant is fully informed of your main requirements, they will be able to adopt a more strategic, targeted approach to matching you with the employers that will be able to meet them.
 Together, you can be more productive and efficient in your job search.

 A refreshingly consultative approach to recruitment

-At Realm, we’ll work closely with you to develop your legal career, providing advice and guidance to help you get to where you want to be.
+At Realm, we’ll work closely with you to develop your career, providing advice and guidance to help you get to where you want to be.

 For a confidential discussion about the state of the market or to talk about making a move, get in touch with us today.
-Call our legal recruitment consultants on 03300 245 606 or visit our jobs page to see our latest legal vacancies in private client, personal injury and family law.
+Call our legal recruitment consultants on 03300 245 606 or visit our website to see our latest legal vacancies in private client, personal injury and family law.